subswai/vixdigital-task/digital-service-provider/readme.md

 4. Error messages in UI Frontend
 5. Add Dropdown elements in stead of input text for ENUM fields in frontend
 6. Add Sorting functionality in Manage screen in frontend
+7. Externalize service endpoint in frontend
-7. Add Unit testing for Frontend
+8. Add Unit testing for Frontend
-8. Add BDD for Frontend
+9. Add BDD for Frontend
-9. Create docker image to deploy on a docker container
+10. Create docker image to deploy on a docker container